Skip to content

 • Check token: the server reads GATEWAY_TOKEN or OPENCLAW_GATEWAY_TOKEN env var

-• For remote access, the token is NOT auto-provided (security).
-Enter it manually in the connection dialog
+• For custom gateway URLs or untrusted access, enter the token manually in the connection dialog

 Connection drops and "SIGNAL LOST" banner